Grand Teton Fall Colors Featured in

 Best places to see fall colors in Grand Teton

 Oxbow Bend belongs on every leaf peeper's bucket list.
 A scenic overlook is located at the crescent-shaped section of the Snake River, between Jackson Lake and Mount Moran.
-One of the most photographed spots in the park, Oxbow Bend looks breathtaking in the fall due to the abundance of quacking aspens and cottonwoods with mountains on the backdrop.
+One of the most photographed spots in the park, Oxbow Bend looks breathtaking in the fall due to the abundance of quaking aspens and cottonwoods with a complimentary backdrop of mountains.

 Snake River Overlook is another beautiful point off highway US-191 with stunning views of the Jackson River Valley and gorgeous Tetons, covered with evergreens.